davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 to model the evolution of a geotherm during subduction on a continuously subducting model.
 Standard values are used for oceanic and continental material properties, and are given in [@tbl:model_parameters].
-We neglect the effects of shear heating by simple down-dip displacements along the subduction megathrust based on the thermal modeling of @Kidder2013.
-Additional information about model setup and integration is given in @sec:model_supplement.
+More information about model setup and integration is given in @sec:model_supplement.

 <!--[[model_tracers]]-->